MeSafal/smartAISpectacle/README.md

 ## 📜 Overview

 The **Smart AI Spectacle** is a revolutionary wearable device that assists visually impaired individuals by providing real-time audio feedback about their surroundings, identifying Nepalese currency, and recognizing familiar faces.
-Developed as a Bachelor’s degree project at Sagarmatha Engineering College, Nepal, it leverages advanced AI models (ResNet-18, ResNet-50, and LSTM/Blip) and an ESP32-Cam to process images, delivering audio descriptions via a Text-to-Speech (TTS) engine.
+Developed as a Bachelor’s degree project at Tribhuwan University, Nepal, it leverages advanced AI models (ResNet-18, ResNet-50, and LSTM/Blip) and an ESP32-Cam to process images, delivering audio descriptions via a Text-to-Speech (TTS) engine.
 This innovative solution enhances independence and accessibility, turning eyewear into a smart guide that describes the environment, detects money, and identifies people—all through seamless hardware and software integration.

 For full technical details, see the [Project Report](final_project_smart_AI_spectacle.pdf).